vipulnaik/entertainment-and-self-education/notes/consumption-plan.md

 Stuff that is not yet on Netflix, that I expect will get on it in the next several months:

 * The Crown Season 5 (ETA: November 2022)
-* Ginny & Georgia Season 2 (ETA: October 2022 to January 2023)
+* Ginny & Georgia Season 2 (ETA: November 2022 to January 2023)
 * Bridgerton Season 3 (probably mid-late 2023)
 * Squid Game Season 2 (probably mid-late 2023)